javaee/websocket-spec/README.md

-This project has been moved to the Eclipse Foundation: https://github.com/eclipse-ee4j/websocket-api
+⚠️ This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](https://github.com/eclipse-ee4j/websocket-api).

-This repository is now read only and won't be updated.